michaelkrone/request-context/README.md

 Wrap the request handling in a domain and set and access data for the current request lifecycle only.
 All following functions will be run in the created 'namespace'.

+## The problem
+You would like to access data from the request or any middleware in a completely different context.
+Due to the async architecture of Node it can become a nightmare to pass the data to all callbacks is the function chain.
+This module provides a middleware and an easy to use API to access data from anywhere in the function chain.
+No matter if the functions are called async or not.

+See the [Domain Docs](https://nodejs.org/api/domain.html) for further information on error handling for domains.

 ## Install

 ```sh